by Cat, Sept 2007 (photo, right, from The Paupered Chef (3))

 This is one of my favorite recipes for cold and/or wet weather.
 I’ve adapted it from The Irish Heritage Cookbook, by Margaret M. Johnson (1), serves 4.

-The original recipe only uses potatoes, carrots and onions for the veggies, but the addition of parsnips and kale are part of the Irish tradition: before the introduction of potatoes into European kitchens, parsnips were used much the same as we use potatoes today; and all forms of cabbage are used throughout Irish cuisine.
+The original recipe only uses potatoes, carrots and onions for the veggies, but the addition of parsnips, turnips, and/or kale are part of the Irish tradition; before the introduction of potatoes into European kitchens, parsnips and/or turnips were used much the same as we use potatoes today; and all forms of cabbage are used throughout Irish cuisine.

 If you cannot find kale, you can use cabbage, especially bok choy, savoy or napa cabbage.
 You may not be familiar with parsnips (carrot’s sweeter cousin), but they are especially good in this recipe, and have a lot of nutrient value, so do use them.